rogosprojects/klogs-needle/README.md

 | 2 | Error during execution (pod not found, container not found, connection issues) |
 | 3 | Timeout - pattern not found within the specified timeout period |

-## 🛠️ Running in Kubernetes
+## 🛠️ Running Inside or Outside Kubernetes

+This application can run both inside and outside a Kubernetes cluster:

+### Running Inside a Kubernetes Cluster

-This application is designed to run inside a Kubernetes cluster using the in-cluster configuration.
+When running inside a Kubernetes cluster, the application automatically uses the in-cluster configuration.
 Make sure the pod running this application has appropriate RBAC permissions to read logs from the target pods.

+### Running Outside a Kubernetes Cluster

+When running outside a Kubernetes cluster, the application automatically detects this and uses your local kubeconfig file.
+You can specify a custom kubeconfig file path or Kubernetes context.

 ### Example Kubernetes Job